biofuture/Ublastx_stageone/README.md

 ARGs_OAP singularity version of manual
 ==========================================

+We recommand users try the singualrity version of the pipeline, and you will not need to install many tricky dependence.
+If you want to use the previouse version, please refer to https://github.com/biofuture/Ublastx_stageone/releases/tag/2.3

 The change log of this version (2021-01-05) includes:
 1. Merge two steps into one command for easy of useage
 2. Add paralell computing for the blastx step searching against SARG2 database, this accelerats the whole process